 mod.buffer("KMQ", c("quartz", "muscovite", "K-feldspar"), "cr", 0)

-# Set up the system
+# Setup the system

 basis(c("Al2O3", "quartz", "K+", "H2O", "oxygen", "H+"))